 The Prophet said, "But its eating only is illegal."

-More often it was the impractical side, some would say nonsensical dogmatic side which most often showed up.
-Consider the man who would pay to get a horse back he gave in charity because it was not well looked after.
+More often it was the impractical side—some would say nonsensical, dogmatic side—which most often showed up.
+Consider the man who would pay to get back a horse given in charity because it was not well looked after.

 Narrated Umar bin Al-Khattab: